Students who participate in research:

-- Develop the skills employers, graduate programs and professional schools are looking for, including communication, teamwork, problem-solving and critical thinking
+- Develop the skills employers, graduate programs and professional schools are looking for, including communication, teamwork, problem-solving and critical thinking.

-- Improve your odds of getting a graduate school fellowship or admission to a professional school
+- Improve their odds of getting a graduate school fellowship or admission to a professional school

 Office of Undergraduate Research and Inquiry